 There is a great deal of scientific evidence supporting the long-term safety of breast implants.
 During your consultation, Dr Scamp will discuss with you the known risks associated with implants.
 The final shape is a combination of your breast shape and the implants shape.
 If the breast is small, the shape will largely be that of the implant.
 Round implants can look slightly artificial, while anatomical (‘’tear drop’’) implants can look more natural.

-If you would like to find out more about the breast enlargement procedure and what it can do for you, you can arrange a consultation with Dr Terrence Scamp today by contacting our Brisbane or Gold Coast clinics.
+If you would like to find out more about the breast enlargement procedure and what it can do for you, you can arrange a consultation with Dr Terrence Scamp today by contacting our Gold Coast clinic.
 We also offer phone consultations on request.

 Dr Scamp will explain the breast augmentation procedure, including the risks and recovery time.
-He will be able to answer all of your questions at your initial consultation in his Gold Coast or Brisbane clinic, and will be able to provide information on additional cosmetic procedures, including breast lifts and tummy tucks.
+He will be able to answer all of your questions at your initial consultation in his Gold Coast clinic, and will be able to provide information on additional cosmetic procedures, including breast lifts and tummy tucks.
 Request a consultation by contacting reception on (07) 5539 1000.